Hatem-707/edf-simulation/README.md

     the entry point
 ### Compiling

-the project assumes you have Raylib on the system and require C++20.
-If you don't just uncomment the fetch content lines in the CMakeLists.txt.
+the project assumes you have Raylib, compiled using Raylib 5.5, on the system and require C++20.
+If you don't have raylib just uncomment the fetch content lines in the CMakeLists.txt.